JMS-tesoy/JMS-tesoy/README.md

 ## 💼 What I Do
 - Automate repetitive business and technical workflows
 - Integrate AI tools into real operations (not demos)
-- Build reliable Zapier / n8n / webhook automations
+- Build reliable Zapier / n8n / webhook automations and API configuration
 - Connect platforms that were never designed to talk to each other
 - Turn manual processes into **hands-off systems**

-If you need a **Tech VA who can think like an engineer**, I build automation that lasts.
+If you need a **Tech VA who can think like an engineer**, I build automation that work.

 ---